zwets/zwets.github.io/_notes/kcst.md

 Now, MLST, contrary to most other matching problems in genomics, is all about exact matching.
 A genome is defined to have a specific ST only if the alleles at its MLST loci are _exact_ matches with the alleles in the MLST profile.
 This means that we only need to check that every k-mer on the profile is hit by a k-mer from the query (under the proviso that smaller k-mer sizes tend to give more spurious hits), which is precisely what `khc` does.
 This is not to say that `kcst` does not detect 'close-to-ST' situations (it does, as it has the coverage percentages for every MLST allele), just that it doesn't expend compute time looking for them.

 On the implementation side, `khc` approaches the theoretic optimum of having _O_(1) lookup time per kmer, and hence _O_(n) run time, _n_ being query size[^1].
 It does this at the expense of memory consumption, which goes up _O_(4^k) with k-mer size, as `khc` uses a lookup table indexed by integer-encoded k-mers.[^2]  When k-size would cause excession of the configurable memory consumption limit (default: all physical memory minus 2GB), `khc` switches to an _O_(n⋅k) run time implementation (using a red-black tree).
-K-mers are always encoded as integers (reversibly, no hashing), which means that the maximum k-mer size is 31 for current CPUs.
+K-mers are always encoded as integers (reversibly, no hashing), which means that the maximum k-mer size is 31 for current-day CPUs.

 ### Where to get it